 These trail improvements are made possible with funding from the Town of Stowe and the membership contributions to the Stowe Mountain Bike Club (SMBC).
 Thanks so much for your support!

-- Increase membership and participation within the Club
+- Increase general membership

 Want to get involved?
 Here are some areas where we could use your help.